 Beautiful, sunny, dreamy Spain, a magnet for visitors from all over the world, is increasingly appealing for sunshine and new lifestyle seekers looking to relocate on a permanent basis.

 Best Places To Live in Spain

 The country has seen a significant increase in the number of foreigners coming to live in Spain since the beginning of the 21st century.

 Expats of various nationalities account for 12.8% of the whole Spanish population.
 Spain is now one of the world’s most preferred destinations to immigrate to, being the 4th most popular country in Europe by immigration numbers.

 Regions of Spain

-If you are one of those would-be expats planning to start your new life in this wonderful Mediterranean country, you may be wondering where exactly in Spain you should live to make the most of what this incredible country has to offer.
+If you are one of those would-be expats planning to start your new life in Spain, you may be wondering where exactly you should live to make the most of what this incredible country has to offer.

 While it’s not hard to find dozens of fabulous places to live in Spain, it can be extremely difficult to pinpoint that one ideal location that you can call home.

-The choice is practically unlimited, Spain is so diverse in terms of its geography and the lifestyle it offers.
+The choice is practically unlimited with Spain being so diverse in terms of its geography and the lifestyle it offers.

 On the plus side, each Spanish city has its own distinct character and rhythm, so when in doubt, you can always take a holiday and try out your favourites to see which city has the biggest appeal to you personally.